NikolaiT/struktur/README.md

 ### Remove elements that do not belong to the structure

 Create a filter that rejects objects in structures that do not match with the majority of other objects.
 This is a clustering problem and not trivial.

+One simple idea is to reject structures that do not have at least a link in text in their structures.